pnp/pnpassessment/docs/using-the-assessment-tool/assess-start.md

 ### Microsoft Syntex adoption assessment

 When running this assessment it's recommended to use the `--syntexfull` argument, adding this argument will make the assessment use search to gather exact file counts per content type and retention label counts.
-This however also requires that your Azure AD application is correctly configured to allow this.
+This however also requires that your Entra application is correctly configured to allow this.
 See the specific [Microsoft Syntex assessment page](../sharepoint-syntex/requirements.md) to learn more.

 ### Parallel operations